What is a “landscape approach” for managing public lands?

 What are the components of a landscape approach?

-The BLM’s proposed landscape approach consists of five interconnected components.
+The BLM’s landscape approach consists of five interconnected components.
 They are:

 1. Rapid Ecoregional Assessments (REAs) REAs